LACMIP/emu/docs/_documentation/imaging.md

 last_modified_at: 2021-12-21
 ---

-This page outlines steps to get you started with specimen photography.
+This page will help get you started with specimen photography.

 ::construction:: **THIS PAGE IS UNDER CONSTRUCTION!**

 # Basic photography
-This overview will help you get started with imaging specimens using our Nikon D610 DSLR camera combined with the Nikkor AF Micro-Nikkor 60mm f/2.8D lens.
+This workflow will introduce you to the basic steps required to image fossils using our Nikon D610 DSLR camera combined with the Nikkor AF Micro-Nikkor 60mm f/2.8D lens.

 *Step* | *Workflow task...*
    --- | ---
-   Harware | Uncover camera station, turn on: 1) the camera and uncap lens; 2) the lights attached to the copy stand. **Never touch the glass on the lens.**
+   Harware | Uncover camera station.
+Turn on: 1) the camera and uncap lens and 2) the lights attached to the copy stand.
-   Software | On Mac desktop, initiate: 1) *Camera Control Pro 2* with LiveView ("LV") enabled and open the _Pictures_ folder (_Macintosh HD > Users > lacmipvolunteers > Pictures_).
+   Software | On the Mac desktop, initiate: 1) *Camera Control Pro 2* with LiveView ("LV") enabled and 2) open the _Pictures_ folder (_Macintosh HD > Users > lacmipvolunteers > Pictures_).
-   Position | Orient the specimen using live view (LV) mode).
-(See [below]({{ site.baseurl }}/documentation/imaging/#general-tips/) for advice if you are unfamiliar with photographing marine invertebrates.)
+   Position | Orient the specimen in the frame of the image using LiveView. _If you are unfamiliar with imaging fossil invertebrates_, refer to the LACMIP [image gallery](https://www.gbif.org/occurrence/gallery?dataset_key=f0a7ca6e-8da6-4629-97bd-0368705a4d6b) on GBIF for examples.
+The [Digital Atlas of Ancient Life](https://www.digitalatlasofancientlife.org/learn/mollusca/) also has good examples and introductory anatomical explanations.
    Barcode | Place the specimen label in the field of view such that the barcode is completely visible in the corner of the image.
-The barcode cannot be visually obscured in any way.
+The barcode must not be visually obscured in any way.
 At this point, your desktop should look something like [this]({{ site.baseurl }}/assets/images/imaging_desktop.png).
    Capture | In the LiveView window, click on the barcode.
 A box will appear over it.
 Select "AF and Shoot".
    QC| The new image will appear in the _Pictures_ folder.
 Quickly quality control (QC) the image to ensure both the barcode and specimen are in focus.
-   Repeat | Repeat the steps above until all necessary views are captured for the specimen (typically 1-2 for bivalves & 2-3 for gastropods).
+   Repeat | Repeat the steps above until all necessary views are captured for the specimen.
+Typically 1-2 views are captured for bivalves (interior & exterior) & 2-3 views for gastropods (apertural & abapterural, plus an umbilical view for Trochoidea & Patellogastropoda).
+If a lot contains multiple specimens, and overall ("habitus") image showing all specimens may be required.
    Labels | Optional: If labels require a separate image, include the "labels" barcode on the image template.
    Save | At the end of your imaging session, all files need to be saved to _Google Drive > LACMIP Imaging_ in the appropriate folder directory.
 They will be automatically renamed and moved overnight.
    Delete | Once your files have successfully copied to Google Drive (save the last 10 mins of your shift for this task), delete the originals from the _Pictures_ folder before leaving. **Do not delete them until every file has been uploaded.**
    Shut Down | When your imaging shift is complete, replace the lens cap and dust cover on the camera and turn off the lights.
 Because this is a shared workstation, please keep it tidy!

+::warning:: Please handle all imaging equipement wtih care.
+It can be difficult to clean and very costly to replace.
+In particular, do not touch the glass on the camera lens.
+{: .notice--warning}

 # Macrophotography